A Generalized Block Circulant Preconditioner for Crank-Nicolson All-at-Once Systems with Applications to Option Pricing PDEs: The C-N scheme and its AaO system

-At this stage, we can theoretically prove that the CN scheme \cref{eq2.1} is unconditionally stable. \begin{theorem} If the spatial matrix $A$ is negative semi-definite, then the CN scheme \cref{eq2.1} is unconditionally stable. \end{theorem} \begin{proof} Let ${\bm u}^n$ and $\widetilde{{\bm u}}^n$ be the exact and numerical solutions of \cref{eq2.1}, and the error ${\bm e}^n = {\bm u}^n - \widetilde{{\bm u}}^n$.
-Then, from \cref{eq2.1}, we get the error equation:
+where $\Re(\cdot)$ is the real part of a complex number. \end{lemma} At this stage, we can theoretically prove that the C-N scheme (\ref{eq2.1}) is unconditionally stable. \begin{theorem} If the spatial matrix $A$ is negative semi-definite, then the C-N scheme (\ref{eq2.1}) is unconditionally stable. \end{theorem} \begin{proof} Let ${\bm u}^k$ and $\widetilde{{\bm u}}^k$ be the exact and numerical solutions of (\ref{eq2.1}), and the error ${\bm e}^k = {\bm u}^k - \widetilde{{\bm u}}^k$.
+Then, from (\ref{eq2.1}), we get error equation: